 Students are allowed to bring water bottles to class, provided they are filled with water only.
 This is in support of the research on Brain Based Learning, which views hydration as a positive factor in student learning.
 We have two water bottle fillers in the school so a student may refill their water bottle throughout the school day.

 Parent-Teacher Organization (P.T.O.)

 A Parent-Teacher Organization (PTO) exists at Lula Elementary School.
-There is no membership charge to be a member.
 Please join our PTO we need you!
+More information to come later.

 Recess